Thursday, April 7, 2016

 - Eastern Caribbean cruise - Dominican Republic, Anguilla, Antigua and Barbuda, Montserrat, Guadeloupe, Martinique, St Lucia, Barbados, St Vincent, Grenada, Trinidad and Tobago & Aruba.

-- Eastern Africa - Uganda, Kenya & Tanzania
+- Eastern Africa safari tour - Uganda, Kenya & Tanzania

 - Second SE Asia tour - Bangladesh, Bhutan, Myanmar & Laos